ArmsTech/udacity/linux_server_configuration/README.md

   service apache2 reload
 ```

 Add WSGI application file.
 Include the `tech_quote` package, environment variables, secret key, and add reference to site packages directory for the virtual environment.
+Use the `catalog` user to connect to the database.

 ```console
 grader@ip-10-20-26-132:/var/www/tq$ vi tq.wsgi